The young mezzosoprano Alice Lackner is internationally acclaimed as an opera, concert and song performer.

-The young Mezzosoprano Alice Lackner studied with Prof. Kunz-Eisenlohr at the Musikhochschule Köln/Aachen until 2015.
-While still in her studies, she performed various soloist parts at the Theater Aachen, in operas such as Rusalka (Dvořak), Les Brigands (Offenbach) and Jenufa (Janaček).
+As an opera singer, she recently performed the role of Nancy (Martha/Flotow) as a laureate of the Rheinsberg Kammeroper Festival.
+Furthermore, while still in her studies, she performed various soloist parts at the Theater Aachen, in operas such as Rusalka (Dvořak), Les Brigands (Offenbach) and Jenufa (Janaček).

-Alice Lackner worked with teachers such as Brigitte Fassbaender, Gerd Uecker, Robert Holl or Ulrich Eisenlohr.
-She received a scholarship from the Studienstiftung des deutschen Volkes and won prizes at the “Podium junger Gesangssolisten” competition in Essen (2015), the “cantatebach” competition in Greifswald (2017) as well as the Kammeroper Schloss Rheinsberg (2019).
+Alice Lackner studied with Prof. Kunz-Eisenlohr at the Musikhochschule Köln/Aachen until 2015 and worked with teachers such as Brigitte Fassbaender, Gerd Uecker, Robert Holl and Ulrich Eisenlohr.
+She received a scholarship from the Studienstiftung des deutschen Volkes and won prizes at the “Podium junger Gesangssolisten” competition in Essen (2015), the “cantatebach!” competition in Greifswald (2017) as well as the Kammeroper Schloss Rheinsberg (2019).

 Alice Lackner also performs regularly with her Aix Alma Trio, which has been on tour in spring 2017 and in summer 2018.

-Futhermore, she recently founded the Berlin-based trio meZZZovoce, with which she explores repertoire for three mezzosoprano-voices from the Renaissance music up to contemporary pieces.
+Futhermore, she recently founded the Berlin-based trio meZZZovoce, with which she explores repertoire for three mezzosoprano-voices from the renaissance music up to contemporary pieces.

-Alice Lackner holds a Master's degree in sociology and is working as a research assistant at the Centre for East European and International Studies (ZOiS) Berlin (www.zois-berlin.de).
+She holds a Master's degree in sociology and is working as a research assistant at the Centre for East European and International Studies (ZOiS) Berlin (www.zois-berlin.de).